syntithenai/hermod/tests/README.md

-to run the tests you will nodejs and npm
+to run the tests you will nodejs and npm. jest is used as a testing library.
-!! using a python 2.7 environment with node
-!! also need python3 available to execute child processes !! apt install ..
-!!

-cd tests
+the tests require a docker image syntithenai/hermod-python to provide hermod in a python 3.7 environment with os dependancies installed and default models installed.

 npm install
 npm test